 - Stretch Horizontally

-Try different alignment options in the sample design below and see how all of the child components align against each other in the parent.
+Try different alignment options in the sample design below and see how all the child components align against each other in the parent.

 You can combine parent-directed and self-directed layouts within a single component group.
 Thus you can combine the advantages of both layouts, which gives you more opportunity to implement the design you want.